Car Crash Deaths and Rates

 Motor-vehicle Fatality Trends

-Between 1913 and 2021, the number of motor-vehicle deaths in the United States (which include all types of motor vehicles, including passenger cars, trucks, buses, and motorcycles) increased 1,018%, from 4,200 deaths in 1913 to 46,980 in 2021.
-However, the role cars play in daily life is vastly different now than when tracking began.
+Between 1913 and 2024, the number of motor-vehicle deaths in the United States (which includes all types of motor vehicles, including passenger cars, trucks, buses, and motorcycles) increased by 918%, from 4,200 deaths in 1913 to 42,789 in 2024.
+However, the role of cars in daily life is vastly different now than when tracking began.

 By all measures, motor-vehicle safety has vastly improved since the early 1900s.
 Driver attitudes and behaviors have changed substantially, as has vehicle safety technology, which makes car travel safer.

 Despite these historic drops, we cannot remain complacent.
-In 2021, the vehicle death rate increased 8.5%, the mileage death rate increased 2.7%, while the population death rate increased 11% from 2020.
+From 2019 to 2024, the vehicle death rate increased by 2.1%, the mileage death rate increased by 8.3%, while the population death rate increased by 5.9%.

 Source: Deaths are from the National Center for Health Statistics (NCHS), except 1964, which are National Safety Council (NSC) estimates based on data from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS).
 See Technical Appendix for comparability.
-Motor-vehicle registrations, mileage, and drivers are estimated by the Federal Highway Administration, except for 2021 registrations and drivers, which are NSC estimates.
+Motor-vehicle registrations, mileage, and drivers are estimated by the Federal Highway Administration.